PoositPims/seekster-front/README.md

-You need to send these username and password in the body of API (signin) in order to get token and you will be able to send request to otehr API
+You need to send these username and password in the body of API (signin) in order to get token and you will be able to send request to other API

 | username | password |
 | -------- | -------- |